All Episodes

 Don't go away.

-Ahmed Chalabi.
+Ahmed Chalabe.

-He never he ended up being corrupt like like everybody else over there is, and it didn't work out.
+He never ended up being corrupt like everybody else over there is.

-But ladies and gentlemen, let me go back to this business of Obama.
+But, ladies and gentlemen, let me go back to this business of Obama.

-I I I we talked about this last week.
+We talked about this last week.

 How do you deal when somebody's lying right to your face?